 Add extra cover options, such as home emergency cover

 Remove extra cover options if you no longer need them

 Amend your cover limits – for example, increasing your cover if you buy an expensive TV

 Any amendments will probably result in a change to your premium.
 You will need to pay more to include extra cover options, for instance, or if you increase the sum insured.
 But you might pay less if you reduce the number of additional cover options on your policy.

 To amend your home insurance policy you need to contact your insurer.
 You can do this by:

 Logging into your online account, if your insurer offers this facility

-Make sure you have your policy number ready if you call because this will make it easier for them to find your details.
+If you’re making a phone call, have your policy number ready as this will make it easier for your insurer to find your details.

 Most insurers can amend your policy immediately if you call or request the change online.